 • Children bear grudges that magnify new irritations of conflicts

 • Children have not yet developed to the point that they can see the world from others perspectives

-So try to ensure that around the time of the birth, your older children feel secure, valued, and are kept busy and stimulated without feeling pushed out.
-Children have bad moods and feel vulnerable at times and it’s important not to over react to a bad day, but longer-term negativity can trigger sibling rivalry and this is what we’re trying to avoid.
+Try to ensure that around the time of the birth, your older children feel secure, valued, and are kept busy and stimulated without feeling pushed out.
+Children have bad moods and feel vulnerable at times and it’s important not to overreact to a bad day, but longer-term negativity can trigger sibling rivalry and this is what we’re trying to avoid.